5 Things To Manage Your Reputation

 2. Photos Worth 1,000 Characters

 Yelp is primarily a resource for consumers.
 We tend to respond to real pictures, not stock photos.
 Upload pics of your business helping clients.
 Have some fun and show your brand’s personality.
+Show behind the scenes photos as well as photos of your location or products.

 3. Follow Yelp Content Guidelines